The speed of a website is a very critical factor in its success.

 However, getting a 100/100 score is not feasible in all scenarios.
 In fact, it depends a lot on how your WordPress website is set up.

 Moreover, with lots of multipurpose themes and sites having many external scripts, it almost becomes nearly impossible to notch a perfect score.

 Varvy Page Speed Optimization is a website speed testing tool that has been developed and maintained by Patrick Sexton.
-He is also credited with creating GetListed.org that is now known as Moz Local.
+He is also credited with creating GetListed.org, which is now known as Moz Local.

 Sucuri Load Time Tester is another very handy tool for website speed testing.

-Sucuri Load Time Tester allows you to test the performance of any of your site from across the globe.
+Sucuri Load Time Tester allows you to test the performance of any of your sites from across the globe.

 The Sucuri Load Time Tester can check your website from more than 15 locations and shows you time taken from each location, performance grade, and average response.

-The tool is immensely easy to use and helps you to know the time is taken to connect to your website and for one page to load fully.
+The tool is straightforward to use and helps you to know the time it takes to connect to your website and for one page to load fully.

 It also shows up the TTFB (“time to first byte”) value.
 So, you come to know the time it took for the content to be sent back to the browser and start processing the page.

 Thus, there’s a lot of information on web performance with Sucuri Load Time Tester.